isomerpages/pa-eastcoast/_changi-simei/Sunbird Apollo.md

 <p><strong>By Bus<br></strong>5 bus services serve the estate.
 Bus Service
 Number 2, 5, 12, 38 and NR7 link the estate to various parts of Singapore.</p>
 <p><strong>By Train</strong>
-<br>3&nbsp;MRT stations, Simei (EW3), Expo Station (CG1|DT35) and Upper Changi
+<br>Three MRT stations—Simei (EW3), Expo (CG1 | DT35), and Upper Changi (DT34)—are
-(DT34) are located within a walking distance of about 500 to 600 meters from the estate.&nbsp;Of the&nbsp;3 MRT stations serving the estate, Simei Station is recommended because it is nearer.
-At the main exit of the station, cross at the pedestrian crossing and walk along the NParks Connector which is located just below the Westwards bound MRT tracks.
-Sunbird View Apartments should be visible on the left after passing Modena Condo.
-The rest of Sunbird-Apollo Estate is located just across the canal next to Sunbird View Apartments.</p>
+located within approximately 500 to 600 metres of the estate.
+Among these, Simei MRT Station is the most convenient as it is the closest.
+From the station’s main exit, cross the pedestrian crossing and proceed along the NParks Connector beneath the westbound MRT tracks.
+Sunbird View Apartments will appear on the left after passing Modena Condominium.
+The remainder of the Sunbird–Apollo Estate is situated just across the canal, adjacent to Sunbird View Apartments.</p>
 <p><strong>By Car</strong>
 <br>The estate is accessible via the nearby East Coast Parkway (ECP), Pan
 Island Expressway (PIE) and Tampines Expressway (TPE).</p>